r-alex-hall/farmComm/README.md

 ### OTHER NOTES

 I have no idea why this is so, but depending on the version of PaExec used, certain commands these executables rely on must be executed differently in order to work as hoped.
 PaExec 1.1 will only interact with the Secure Deskstop (session 0) if you explicitly tell it to, using the argument -d 0.
 However, PaExec v1.1, it seems will *not* honor that parameter (is this a bug??), yet, if you omit the -d 0 parameter, it properly interacts with the Secure Desktop (by default, I guess)!
 At this writing, this project relies on and uses PaExec v1.2, without using the -d 0 parameter in said setting.

+Cloned git histories of this which you may find out there on the web reveal a use of this for cyrtpocurrency mining which I now regard as foolish. _I have rewritten git history in this (via shallow clone) to scrub that foolish nonense out._ Maybe there's a way to use just CPU or even light GPU power for good.
+I'm not convinced yet that any cryptocurrency is that.
+Please convince me otherwise if you know of one.